launchcodedev/app-config/README.md

       If anything in the configuration was incorrect, `app-config` would throw an error on app load that includes details on what was incorrect.

-  5. (Optional) Running code generation for Typescript types:
+  5. (Optional) Running code generation for TypeScript types:

       If you are using TypeScript, you will likely want to create an interface that describes your config so that it can be type checked.